 The simple answer is that your drain is clogged.
 The long answer is if your bin is full of water, it usually isn’t your ice machine.
 It’s just your bin.

 There are two form factors of ice machines:

 Often, these machines are not in a place where there is a drain in the floor or below the level of the ice machine.
 In light of this, manufacturers offer the option to have an internal pump to drain water from the ice machine that otherwise could not get out.
 Depending on the manufacturer, the pumps are controlled by a pressure switch or a float switch.
 The pressure switch is separate from the pump and can get clogged fairly easily and when clogged will either run the pump non-stop or not run it at all.
 This pressure switch and pump can be found in Scotsman and Ice-O-Matic ice machines and typically is a common reason for water in the ice machine.
 The float switch drain pump is just that: a switch with a float that turns on the pump when the water level rises.
-The float switch is a superior switch style pump.
+The float switch is a superior switch-style pump.
 The switch is integrated into the pump and fails considerably less.
 It can be found in Hoshizaki and Manitowoc ice machines.
-These pumps both can fail and stop pumping out the water.
-One advantage of these pumps is that they have kill switches in the pump wiring that will shut off the ice machine rather than keep making ice until water overflows out of the bin.
+These pumps can both fail and stop pumping out the water.
+One advantage of these pumps is that they have kill switches in the pump wiring that will shut off the ice machine rather than keep making ice until the water overflows out of the bin.
 Below is a drain pump from a Scotsman ice machine.

 Below is a picture of a Hoshizaki ice machine drain pump.